orsonteodoro/gcf2/README.md

 and /etc/portage/emerge.lst.
 If that package has been CFIed use disable-clang-cfi.conf and re-emerge to fix the package.

+Several CFIed shared libraries may be responsible for this message.

 Once, the the message goes away, try to re-emerge back the max set of CFIed packages with CFI that were not responsible for triggering that message to reduce the attack surface and to increase mitigation.

+#### Linking a disabled CFI app package to other CFI shared libraries

+When you completely disable CFI on the app package, you will encounter the `undefined symbol: __ubsan_handle_cfi_check_fail_abort` error again.

+The following can be used:
+1. Indirectly link to UBSan, which is preferred.
+These correspond to the per-package ubsan-align.conf, ubsan-null.conf, ubsan-vptr.conf configs.
+The .conf most preferred is the one that is the lowest performance impacting one and less chance of triggering the sanitizer.
+2. Rollback dependencies without CFI.
+This is not desirable since it lowers mitigation.
+3. Ignore linker warnings with linker-errors-as-warnings.conf added per package.
+This should only be done for shared-lib packages without executables.
+It is assumed that these packages will link to a executible package that is or will be linked to UBSan or be CFIed.